wandyezj/coding_practice/typescript-definition-language/README.md

 APIs are defined once and reflected in multiple languages.

 * APIs contracts are defined once in a typescript definition language .d.ts file those contracts are reflected in multiple languages.
-* API contracts defined in other languages may be automatically translated to typescript definition language .d.ts files to onboard to the new pipeline.
+* API contracts defined in other languages may be translated (by writing a custom reader for the language) to the typescript definition language .d.ts files to onboard to the new pipeline.

 ### Simple Definition